 You might think this is just reserved for the wedding night, but don’t just think about the decorative stuff.
 It’s also about what is going to work with your wedding outfit!

 There’s nothing worse than a stunning slimline dress with a visible line, so think about what you may need to buy to pull off the perfect look.

 Now we’re in the final stages it’s time to pamper yourself.
 Look at whether you want to book in a regular beauty service to help you relax and prepare for the big day.
 Weekly facials might give you that stunning glow, while a regular massage can help keep you relaxed.

 You’re nearly there!
 This is the last item in our wedding planning guide and it’s one of the most fun ones!
-What jewellery, crowns, and general fabulousness you’re wearing for your wedding is always fun and finishing your planning on something fun is a great way to end.
+Looking at what jewellery, crowns or general fabulousness you want to wear on your wedding is always enjoyable and will finish your planning with a fun twist.

-Just remember that if you are wearing some form of headpiece you might want to have it prepared in advance for your hair and makeup trial.
+Just remember that if you are wearing some form of headpiece or veil you might want to have it prepared in advance for your hair trial.

 The final touches

 The last month of your wedding planning should be for finalising the details you already have planned.
 Chat to your venue about wet weather options.
 Send out your invitations.
 Confirm your honeymoon details.
 Finalise your deposit.